 Merriam Webster defines subversive literature as...
 Wait, this isn't school, and beginning an article with a definition is simply lazy writing.
 So, I'm choosing to subvert the status quo and offer examples instead of simply relaying what "The Man" wants us to think (see what I did there?).
 The key idea behind subversive literature is that it makes us -- OH NO! -- think about what we're reading.
 For a piece of literature to be effectively subversive, it shouldn't simply offer a diatribe for or against some kind of authority.
-No one wants to read your psychotic manifesto describing how our government is actually being run by Starbucks.
+No one wants to read your psychotic manifesto describing how Starbucks is actually running our government.

 For literature to be effectively subversive, it will not blatantly state the superiority of one side of an issue.
-Instead, it will portray two separate ideals clashing, and have us (as readers) examine them for ourselves.
+Instead, it will portray two separate ideals that clash and have us (as readers) examine them for ourselves.
 You may be asking, "But Jay, how come these works are often rather controversial?"
 My answer to you, imaginary participant, is rather simple.
-We often don't realize there is even an other side to a coin.
+We often don't realize there is even another side to a coin.

 Here then is the origin and rise of government; namely, a mode rendered necessary by the inability of moral virtue to govern the world; here too is the design and end of government, viz.
 Freedom and security.
 And however our eyes may be dazzled with show, or our ears deceived by sound; however prejudice may warp our wills, or interest darken our understanding, the simple voice of nature and reason will say, 'tis right. ("Of the Origin and Design...")

 While rumblings and public meetings were being held, the need for an actual subversive text was dire.
 Paine's pamphlet allowed for a systematic form of subversion to the British government that, retrospectively, seems a lot more beneficial than dumping gallons of tea into Boston Harbor.